 - “How are you doing now that you are a (first time, second time, third time, etc.) mom?
 I’ve noticed that some of my other friends really started struggling at this point in time postpartum.
 I wanted to check-in and see how you are doing.”

 Before entering into any conversation, Taff adds that it’s good to check the nature of your relationship with this person as well.
 For example, if you’re really close and have talked about deep subjects before, then you can definitely give your friend an outlet to talk about their symptoms.

 But, if you’re more of an acquaintance, just ask if they would like to talk about their experiences with this pregnancy.
 “Your friend will open up if they want to, and if they don’t, then just let it be,” she says.

-If you need some ideas for outings or other ways to provide support, Taff provides a breakdown of actions based on the Maslow levels:
+If you need some ideas for outings or other ways to provide support to your mom friend dealing with postpartum depression, Taff provides a breakdown of actions based on Maslow’s Hierarchy of Needs:

 - “Babysit their baby for an hour so that the mom can sleep.
 Sleep is crucial for the body and the brain.
 Lack of sleep can make depression worse.”

 - “Bring her a pre-made meal so she doesn’t have to cook.
 Create a meal train for her.
 Give her an Uber Eats gift card so she can choose what she wants.”

 - “Remind your friend that whatever thoughts or feelings she’s having, she can tell you.
 You can handle it, and if you can’t handle the thoughts or need help, then you will find the help your friend needs together.”